davidheineman/carvana/README.md

 ### How to use
 - Clone this repository
-- Enter the
+- Enter the `trie` folder
 - Compile the trie with `g++ trie.cpp -o trie`
-- Run the trie with `./trie [filename(s) to process (separated by spaces)]`
+- Run the trie with `./trie [filename(s)]`

 *The repository contains data in `data/test_small.txt` and `data/test_tiny.txt`*

-*Example command: `g++ trie.cpp -o trie; ./trie ../data/test_small.txt ../data/test_small.txt`*

 ### How it works
 `naive.ipynb` contains python code on various naive solutions

 > It clearly runs inefficiently.
-They both load the entire file into memory before processing it and create a large hashmap containing every pair of words, making the code both time and space inefficient
+Every solution loads the entire text file into memory and creates a large hashmap containing every pair of words, meaning the code is time and space inefficient

-`trie.cpp` contains C++ code which creates a [trie](https://arxiv.org/pdf/1806.09447.pdf) using the corpus
+`trie.cpp` contains C++ code which creates a [trie](https://arxiv.org/pdf/1806.09447.pdf) to keep track of words

-> This tree contains words at each node, making the tree more space efficient.
-It also scans the corpus at each line only one line of the file has to be loaded into memory at a time.
+> This tree contains words at each node, making the tree more space efficient than a hash map.
+It also scans the corpus one line at a time to allow for files larger than memory.

 ![tree](tree.jpg)

 ### What's next
-I spent most of my time on efficiency, rather than meeting extra requirements.
+I spent most of my time on efficiency, rather than meeting the extra requirements.
 I would start by testing my code and building out the `trie.cpp` to have it support other applications than just counting pairs of words.

 Some test cases I haven't considered:
 - Non-unicode characters